 When cleaning grease from your cabinets, dish soap can help cut through the grease.
 A few drops added to a bucket of hot water creates all the soap you’ll likely need.
 Once cleaned, wipe your cabinets down with a clean wet towel and then dry.
 This prevents drying soap from damaging or staining your refaced cabinet surfaces.

 If dish soap can’t remove stains from cabinets, consider a more powerful commercial cleaning product.
 However, be careful and be sure to test this product on a small part of your cabinet surface.
 This is because while a commercial cleaner can be an effective product to clean grease off cabinets, they can also cause the paint to peel or strip it off of your refaced surfaces.
 Always apply commercial cleaner directly to the sponge and not the cabinet surface.
 After cleaning wipe the cabinets down, rinse with clean water and then dry with a clean towel.

 A Homemade Cleaner

-Looking for more kitchen cleaning ideas and hacks?
-Check out these relevant articles:
+In case you need some more kitchen cleaning ideas and hacks, check out these relevant articles: